-Pre-order estimated to ship late December.
+Pre-order estimated to ship late December/ early January.
 If ordered in combination with other pre-orders your bars will ship with those when the batches are ready, unless otherwise specified and paid.
 Thank you!

 Single-Origin Chocolate from the Akesson Plantation in Madagascar.
 This growing region’s trees are derived from Venezuelan stock, but due to terroir and processing, has a remarkably different flavor.
 There are strong criollo genetics in some of the trees on this plantation and along with them come typical characteristics found in very criollo-ish cacao, including light seeds and a wonderful, complex flavor profile.
 It has been carefully roasted, ground, refined, and conched to perfection in small batches.
 Bright flavors of plums, citrus, berry, and cedar.

 In the southern reaches of the Amazon basin along Bolivia's Rio Beni grows a rare, wild cacao.
 Massive trees are found along the riverbanks, where their fruits are gathered by cacao "hunters" who travel by boat in search of this rarity.
 The pods of this unique genotype of cacao are very small, some not larger than a lemon.
 Hidden inside them, tiny cacao beans hold surprising flavors of plum, jasmine, banana, and nuts.
 Through much effort, we managed to procure a small lot of this coveted cacao silvestre, worthy of a limited edition release.
 As with all of our chocolate, this bar contains only two ingredients - cacao beans and cane sugar - delivering a pure, undiluted expression of this extraordinary cacao.
 We hope you enjoy the fruits of our labor.

 This is a pre-order item estimated to ship by January.
 We are experimenting with the possibility of financing a new bar using retail sales.
 Please contact us if you have any questions.